A Pride of Satellites in the Constellation Leo? Discovery of the Leo VI Milky Way Satellite Galaxy with DELVE Early Data Release 3: Stellar Kinematics and Metallicities

 \subsection{Metallicity and Metallicity Dispersion}

 In addition to the line-of-sight velocities, \texttt{DMOST} also measures the equivalent widths (EWs) of the \CYTone{infrared Ca II triplet} (CaT) lines.
-In this analysis, we model the CaT lines of high S/N stars (${\rm S/N} > 15$) with a combination of Gaussian and Lorentzian models, while we model the rest of the stars with a single Gaussian model. \CYTone{We note that our EW measurements are only valid for RGB stars, so we exclude the EW CaT measurement for the BHB star}.
+In this analysis, we model the CaT lines of \CYTthree{high S/N stars} (${\rm S/N} > 15$) with a combination of Gaussian and Lorentzian models, while \CYTthree{we model the rest of the stars (${\rm S/N} < 15$)} with a single Gaussian model. \CYTone{We note that our EW measurements are only valid for RGB stars, so we exclude the EW CaT measurement for the BHB star}. \CYTthree{We also excluded EW CaT measurement for RGB stars with high line-of-sight velocity errors ($\epsilon_{v_{\rm hel}} > 10 {\rm{ \ km \ s}}^{-1}$).}

 We derived $\mbox{[Fe/H]}$ metallicities from the EWs using the calibration relation from \cite{Carrera:2013}. \CYTtwo{The calibration relation requires the absolute $V$-band magnitude for each star, which we obtain using their $g$ and $r$ band magnitudes from the follow-up DECam catalog.
 We then convert the $g$ and $r$ magnitudes into relative $V$-band magnitude using transformation relations from \cite{DES:2021} and subtract the relative magnitudes with distance modulus from the \texttt{ugali} fit (\CYTone{Table \ref{table:Leo6_param}}) to obtain the absolute $V$-band magnitudes. }